 |Buying Stock with Credit Card||$0.99 + 3%|

-So, let’s say your nephew loves athletic gear and you buy him the gift of $100 of Nike stock that will probably hold its value much longer than buying him a $100 pair of Nike sneakers.
+Imagine your nephew loves athletic gear so you decide to buy him the gift of $100 of Nike stock that will probably hold its value much longer than buying him a $100 pair of Nike sneakers.

 $100 + $2.99 + $3 (credit card/debit card fee) = $105.99

-Now, imagine you also give him the gift of $25 worth of Under Armor stock, the cost for that stock will be:
+Now, imagine you also give him the gift of $25 worth of Under Armor stock, the cost will be: